 Decrease regulation.
 “When you have all these federal regulations, that’s terrible.”
 The federal government “has a tendency to be overreaching.”

 Increase investment.
-Voted for COMPETES Act to support US technology innovation.
-Calls for “robust federal funding to create jobs and move our economy forward.”
+Voted for the Inflation Reduction Act’s major renewable energy investments.
+Calls for “robust federal fun-ding to create jobs and move our economy forward.”
 Renew $300-per-child monthly tax credit.
 “These monthly payments have helped (families) clothe and feed their children, pay for after school and day care.”

 Yes.
 Calls denial of the 2020 Presidential election “the Big Lie.”
 “We have seen sadly a willingness by some to literally burn down the system for short-term political gain.”

 Likely tighten.
 “Our harm to the planet often causes disproportionate impacts on marginalized communities.”
 The U.S. must address their ”lack of access to clean water and air.”

 Less.
 Will “vote to confirm Constitutional judges to our courts who will protect our right to bear arms.”
 We can’t stop violence through “departments that want to take away your rights.”

 No. Wants people to “get off the government health care.”
 Did not get a coronavirus vaccine “because I don’t think the government should be telling you to get one.”